ejplatform/django-boogie/docs/rest_api.rst

 Django Rest Framework (WIP)
 ===========================

-Django Rest Framework (DRF) is very powerful and flexible, but unfortunately requires a lot of boilerplate.
-This is aggravated if we want to build a level 3 REST API (link) with HATEAOS controls.
-This is how REST is supposed to work and we should really aim for this kind organization.
-Boogie makes it easy to create simple RESTful APIs.
+Django Rest Framework (DRF) is very powerful and flexible, but it also requires a lot of boilerplate to declare even simple APIs.
+This is aggravated if we want to build a trully RESTful API with HATEAOS controls (also known as a level 3 API according to ?? maturity model).
+This is how REST is supposed to work and we should really aim for this kind organization, however DRF do not make it the easier route.
+In Boogie, creating a RESTful API is as simple as adding a few decorators.

 .. code-block:: python